SAFETY CONSIDERATIONS

 Fuel: The fuel system standard is designed to do one thing.
 Stop leaks!
 The hose specified is to insure that the hose will withstand the heat, humidity, and most importantly, the components of the fuel, without getting hard, or too soft, cracking or splitting.
 The hose is also designed to withstand fire for 2 ½ minutes so that should a fire occur, the hose doesn't just become a steady source of fuel for the fire.
 The fuel system fittings are designed to prevent leaks where they most frequently occur, at the fitting.
 Eliminate as many fittings as possible.
 Keep it simple!

 Electrical: Last but not least, the electrical system has to be designed to eliminate sparks; sources of ignition!
 This is the why there is an ignition protection requirement.
 But also, there is a need for over current protection, to eliminate the short circuit that causes the wire to get red hot and melt, setting off a fire.
-There are other safety considerations for electrical systems.
+There are other safety considerations for electrical systems, particularly Electric Propulsion system.
+Boats having banks of Lithium batteries need to have a system designed specifically for Lithium batteries.
+These batteries are prone to overheat.
+So they must have a battery management system either built in to the battery itself, or external to the battery.
+They also need a charging sysytem specifically for lithium, because the charge characteristics are different than Lead/Acid batteries.

 Shock hazard is a big consideration today.
 Twenty years ago most boats had a 12 Volt DC system.
 Few boats had 110 volt AC systems.
 They were generally only found on large yachts.
 Today it is very common to have extensive AC systems on even small cruisers in the 25 and 26 foot range, and on cruising sailboats in the 30 foot range.
 Larger yachts are installing 220 and 600 volt systems.
 Shock hazards are very real.